-Like his Inuksuit, — performed outdoors at Caramoor last summer by more than 60 percussionists — John Luther Adams’ songbirdsongs is a transporting, immersive, encircling experience that requires total sensory surrender.
-In nine movements lasting just under an hour, it places the listener in the middle of the natural world, the controlled chaos of birds, water, and wind.
+Like his Inuksuit, — performed outdoors at Caramoor last summer by more than 60 percussionists — John Luther Adams’ songbirdsongs is “a transporting, immersive, encircling experience that requires total sensory surrender,” as described by Olivia Giovetti on WQXR.* In nine movements lasting just under an hour, it places the listener in the middle of the natural world, the controlled chaos of birds, water, and wind.
 The piece will be performed at Caramoor on Sunday, July 14 in a free outdoor performance by the Brooklyn-based quartet Sandbox Percussion and two piccolo players: Catherine Gregory and Emi Ferguson.

 “This music is not literal transcription.
 It is translation.
 Not imitation, but evocation.
 My concern is not with precise details of pitch and meter, for too much precision can deafen us to such things as birds and music.
 I listen for other, less tangible nuances.
 These melodies and rhythms, then, are not so much constructed artifacts as they are spontaneous affirmations.” — John Luther Adams